sybrew/the-seo-framework/readme.txt

 				* This automatically ensures compatibility with the new Gutenberg editor.
 			* Tooltips are location aware, and will try to center in regards to your mouse entry point.
 				* This ensures compatibility with Edge and IE11, where the tooltips are smaller than intended.
-			* We are aware that these tooltips invoke various Chrome browser "violations".
+			* We are aware that these tooltips invoke various Chromium browser "violations".
 				* These violations are a warning sign preventing bad practices hindering user experience, which are alleviated.
 				* In practice, WordPress Core needs to update to a future jQuery version to stop these warnings from showing up.
 	* **Updated:**
 		* All transient caches for The SEO Framework have been invalidated.
+		* All object caches for The SEO Framework have been invalidated.
 	* **Removed:**
 		* Robots:
 			* The DMOZ project that it influenced is no longer available nor used, so: